AdobeDocs/experience-manager-65.en/help/forms/using/create-or-customize-themes-for-adaptive-forms-core-components.md

 ---
 title: How to create or customizing Adaptive Form themes?
 seo-title: How to create a theme for Adaptive Forms Core Components?
 description: Learn to create or customize themes for Adaptive Forms Core Components using BEM specifications
 seo-description: Learn to create or customize themes for Adaptive Forms Core Components using BEM specifications
 keywords: create adaptive forms core components theme, create new theme, customize theme, upload new theme, use theme in forms, delete a theme, create a theme in AEM 6.5 forms
 contentOwner: Khushwant Singh
 topic-tags: Adaptive Forms
 docset: aem65
 role: Admin, Developer
+exl-id: 9f9b35a3-0479-4179-9fad-994a482c96b6
 ---
 # Create or customize an Adaptive Form theme {#introduction-to-theme}

 | Version | Article link |